 Sometimes supervision of drug administration

-The number of board-and-care facilities is increasing because they offer an economic, federally funded means of accommodating the increasing number of older people who would otherwise require nursing home care paid for with state Medicaid funds.
+The number of board-and-care facilities is increasing because they offer an economic means of accommodating the increasing number of older people who would otherwise require nursing home care paid for with state Medicaid funds.

 Minimally regulated and sometimes unlicensed, these facilities principally serve 2 groups, often cared for together—older adults and the deinstitutionalized mentally ill.
 Although excellent homes exist, some facilities tend to warehouse the disabled in substandard buildings and to employ few skilled staff members.